-When the pandemic hit and classrooms across the country became virtual, food service professionals at schools worked quickly and creatively to continue delivering school meals to every student.
+When the pandemic hit and classrooms across the country became virtual, foodservice professionals worked quickly and creatively to continue delivering school meals to every student.

 What did they discover?

-As food nutrition professionals worked to keep their communities fed, they entered the spotlight of the public eye.
-They were essential workers, and suddenly they were beginning to feel like the communities recognized them.
-Dr. Patten quoted a food service professional from an interview, and said “We feel like we're out of the shadows.
+As food and nutrition professionals worked to keep their communities fed, they entered the public spotlight.
+Dr. Patten quoted a foodservice professional from an interview who said, “We feel like we're out of the shadows.
 People see what we do and how we contribute in a beautiful way to mitigate food insecurity.”
-Many of the food service professionals belonged to high risk categories but continued to work, prioritizing the meals for the kids.
+Many of the foodservice professionals belonged to high-risk categories but continued to work prioritizing the kids’ meals.

-Especially throughout the pandemic, school meals are changing lives across the country.
-Dr. Patten explained that, “It’s especially important that these programs continue to run because school nutrition programs are the second-largest food insecurity mitigation program in the United States.”
+School meals are changing lives across the country.
+Dr. Patten explained: “It’s especially important that these programs continue to run because school nutrition programs are the second-largest food insecurity mitigation program in the United States.”
 Dr. Spruance added that school meals are connected to positive outcomes such as “improved school performance and behavior, and reduced obesity.”
-School meals also benefit the parents.
-Dr. Patten said, “Parents save $30 a week by having school meals.
-If we don’t offer these meals, it’s not just the $30 but the parents’ ability and capacity to feed the kids.”

-After everything, the pandemic could have some positive impact on school meal programs.
-The federal government has approved free meals for all children through the academic year, which is especially beneficial for families who have become unemployed within the year.
+Ultimately, the pandemic could have a positive impact on school meal programs.
+The federal government has approved free meals for all children through the academic year, which is especially beneficial for families who encounter unemployment.

-COVID has dramatically changed and impacted how school meals are delivered but foodservice professionals have flexibly and creatively risen to the challenge.
+COVID has dramatically changed how school meals are delivered, but foodservice professionals have flexibly and creatively risen to the challenge.
 This generation of students will remember how they didn’t go hungry even when they didn’t go to school.

 To learn more about this research, follow this link to the article published in the Journal of Nutrition Education and Behavior, School Nutrition Professionals' Employee Safety Experiences During the Onset of the COVID-19 Pandemic, or listen to a short podcast published by the same journal.